-- Clear the zone/area under your responsibility of staff, students and visitors leaving by the nearest fire exit. - Check all offices, bedrooms, storerooms and toilets on your way out. - Close doors as you leave and windows if possible. - If smoke is issuing from an area or the door or handle are warm to the touch, do not enter. - Report to the assembly area: - Dodi/Diana, EOS & Gate Lodge the field opposite Dodi/Diana houses - Boarding houses outside C-Block in the car park area. - Heart outside C-Block in the car park area.
+- Clear the zone/area under your responsibility of staff, students and visitors leaving by the nearest fire exit - Check all offices, bedrooms, storerooms and toilets on your way out - Close doors as you leave and windows if possible - If smoke is issuing from an area or the door or handle are warm to the touch, do not enter - Report to the assembly area: - Dodi/Diana, EOS & Gate Lodge the field opposite Dodi/Diana houses - Boarding houses outside C-Block in the car park area. - Heart outside C-Block in the car park area.

-Radio the estates team to inform them that the fire alarm has gone off.

-- Find and report to the register taker, confirming that your area of responsibility is clear and all students and visitors are accounted for. - If a catering class evacuates to the Heart assembly point, the teacher or member of SLT should radio the evacuation controller at the main assembly point so that all main school students can be accounted for. - Await instructions before re-entering any building. - Staff in boarding houses, Dodi & Diana, EOS and Gate Lodge do not need to evacuate if the alarm is in the main school building.
+- In wet weather, Heart and classes in C-Block may use the boarding common room as an alternative assembly point. - Radio the estates team to inform them that the fire alarm has gone off. - Find and report to the register taker, confirming that your area of responsibility is clear and all students and visitors are accounted for - If a catering class evacuates to the Heart assembly point, the teacher or member of SMT should radio the evacuation controller at the main assembly point so that all main school students can be accounted for - Await instructions before re-entering any building - Staff in boarding houses, Dodi & Diana, EOS and Gate Lodge do not need to evacuate if the alarm is in the main school building.
 They must, however, ensure that they confirm to the register taker via radio that all staff, students and visitors are accounted for.